cierelabs/json-complete/README.md

 #### Microsoft Edge Limitations

 Some versions of Microsoft Edge prior to version 18 can support Symbols and Map.
 However, they have a race condition of some sort that can sometimes allow Symbols used as Object keys to be duplicated in an ES2015 Map collection.
-A special test is performed to detect this, and if such an issue is detected, the library will fall back to a list-based implementation, rather than using native Map.
+A special test is performed to detect this, and if such an issue is detected, the library will fall back to a list-based implementation, rather than using native ES2015 Map.

 Microsoft Edge supports File types, but does not support the File constructor.
 If attempting to decode an encoded File object, json-complete will throw.
 However, in compat mode, the data will be decoded as a Blob type with `lastModified` and `name` properties added as normal properties.

 #### Internet Explorer 11 Limitations

-Not yet supported.
+The keys in Maps and the values in Set can support negative zero (-0) as a distinct value separate from 0.
+This is allowed, but users should be aware of this in case they are also storing a zero value, and then expecting to have two different results when decoding on a more modern browser.

+Even though IE11 supports a Map type, it differs slightly from other implementations.
+To be safe, it is not used internally.
+As a result, the performance of the encoder can be significantly worse than in other browsers.

+IE11 and below do not support the sticky and unicode flags on RegExp objects.
+If attempting to decode a RegExp object with one or both of these flags, an error will be thrown.
+In compat mode, the decoder will instead generate a RegExp object without those flags.

 #### Internet Explorer 10 Limitations